remore/burn/README.md

 Burn have two modes, `:rom` mode nad `:telnet` mode.

-For `:rom` mode, Burn nternally contains cc65 executables inside its gemfile and calls them to compile.
+For `:rom` mode, Burn uses cc65 executables embedded in its gemfile for compilation.
 The main workflow is as follows.

 - translate ruby DSL file into c source code
 - compile them to make executable(*.nes) by calling cc65